SariarFaruk/SariarFaruk/README.md

 ## 🚀 About Me

-I'm a **HR Managerr** passionate about building relations that make a real difference in people's lives.
+I'm a **HR Manager** passionate about building relations that make a real difference in people's lives.
 With **[X] years** of experience, I specialize in transforming user needs into scalable solutions through data-driven decision making and cross-functional collaboration.

 ### What Drives Me
 - 🎯 **User-Centric Thinking** - Every decision starts with "How does this help our users?"